NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 The Key Configuration Elements: Webhook URL, Auth, Payload, Timeout

-Four fields in the adapter configuration control how Paperclip connects to the OpenClaw gateway.
+The adapter configuration usually depends on four practical elements: the OpenClaw hook endpoint, authentication, payload mapping, and timeout behavior.
 Getting any of them wrong typically produces a silent failure: the heartbeat fires, the request fails, and the agent never executes.

 A minimal working configuration looks like this: